leepete/Esports-Page/README.md

 # Wellington E-Sports Page - (In Development)

 > Me and my mate had an idea to create an E-Sports website that acts like a hub for E-Sports in Wellington.
 It will allow people to register for competitions and sign up to events held in Wellington.

 > Our goal is to try to grow E-Sports in Wellington and create an easier way for people get involved in the E-Sports scene through the website we are currently developing.

-Check it out the website here **[Heroku](https://salty-mountain-59442.herokuapp.com)** in its current state.
+Check it out the website here hosted on **[Heroku](https://salty-mountain-59442.herokuapp.com)** in its current state.

 ## Tools/Frameworks Used: